SBahre/AngularV17-Forms-gopinav/README.md

 It hass been upgraded from Angular v6 to Angular v17 so the Angular Form concepts remain intact even today.

 Codevolution Youtube channel is the place from where I learnt the Angular in 2020.
-Even right now, it is one of my go to places if I want to refresh something.
+Even right now, it is one of my go to places if I want to refresh Angular concepts.

 So I took up this upgrade project so that anyone looking at those tutorials in 2024 should not struggle to run the code.